innerlee/TerrainRLSim/README.md

 	```
 	Note: you can speed up the build by appending the `-j8` flag to this last `make` command, where `8` here is the number of concurrent build threads that `make` will launch.
 Choose a number that makes sense based on the hardware resources you have available to you.

-**Note:** There are some issues with the installation on Ubuntu 14.04.
-Some of the libraries have changed their location and name (see https://github.com/BVLC/caffe/issues/2347 for a solution).

 ## Windows